gvwilson/sdxjs/bundler/index.md

 the argument to the user's `require` call, the absolute path of the file making the call, and the two lookup tables described above.
-Those two tables can't be global variables because of possible name collisions: no matter what we call them, the user might have given a variable the same name.
+Those two tables can't be global variables because of possible [%g name_collision "name collisions" %]: no matter what we call them, the user might have given a variable the same name.